KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 * extract2 : Extracts array into 2 separate output values
 * extract3 : Extracts array into 3 separate output values
 * extract4 : Extracts array into 4 separate output values

+### Logic Nodes

+### Flow Nodes

+Flow nodes can be used to define a more complex control flow inside the node graph.

+* branch : Branch the control flow based on a condition

+### Action Nodes

+* set : Set a value of glTF object properties or of one of the behavior's variables
+* get : Get a value from glTF object properties or from one of the behavior's variables

 ### Examples